Stable Hermite transforms via the Golub-Welsch algorithm: Numerical examples

 \subsection{Performance metrics of the stable Hermite transforms}

 To begin with we evaluate the assembly time for various sizes of the Hermite transform (see Figure~\ref{fig:assembly_time}).
-We observe that our novel algorithm achieves significant speed-up over Bunck's method and in particular is comparable in cost (even marginally faster) than the Direct method.
+We observe that our novel algorithm achieves significant speed-up over Bunck's method and in particular is comparable in cost than the Direct method.

 Next we consider the error in the approximation of the transform matrix, $T$, and its inverse, $T^{-1}$.
 For this we compute reference values for the corresponding matrices using a high-precision Julia implementation of Bunck's algorithm (accurate to $10^{-34}$).
 As anticipated we observe the clear instability in the Direct method appearing both in $T$ and $T^{-1}$ {(around $N\approx 766$)} while both Bunck's method and the new Golub--Welsch-based algorithms are accurate and stable for large values of $N$.
 The important observation in this experiment is that the behaviour of our novel approach (``Golub--Welsch'') does not change as we switch to the asymptotic expression for the $\psi_N$ when $N>200$.